locana-co/PMT/Database/Functions.md

 	2. \_admin1 (character varying) - the name of the administrative level 1 boundray for the location.
 	3. \_admin2 (character varying) - the name of the administrative level 2 boundray for the location.
 	4. \_admin3 (character varying) - the name of the administrative level 3 boundray for the location.
+	5. \_admin_level (integer) - the administrative boundary level in which the location is mapped to.
-	5. taxonomy(object) - An object containing all associated taxonomy for the financial record
+	6. taxonomy(object) - An object containing all associated taxonomy for the financial record
 		1. taxonomy\_id (integer) - taxonomy id.
 		2. taxonomy (character varying) - taxonomy name.
 		3. classification\_id (integer) - classification id.
 		4. classification (character varying) - classification name.
 		5. code (character varying) - classification code.
-	6. boundaries(object) - An object containing all intersected boundaries for the activity's locations
+	7. boundaries(object) - An object containing all intersected boundaries for the activity's locations
 		1. boundary\_id (integer) - boundary id.
 		2. feature\_id (integer) - feature id of boundary.
 		3. \_feature\_name (character varying) - the name of the feature.